lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 _MicroPython and wasp-os hosted on Mynewt on PineTime Smart Watch.
 VSCode Debugger is shown on the monitor_

-# Build Mynewt + MicroPython Firmware
+# Build and Flash Mynewt + MicroPython Firmware

 Follow these steps to build the Mynewt + MicroPython Firmware on Linux (including Raspberry Pi) and macOS...

 ## Install Build Tools

-1. Install GCC and Python build tools of Linux (or the macOS equivalent)...
+1. Install GCC and Python build tools for Linux (or the macOS equivalent)...

     ```bash
     sudo apt install gcc gcc-arm-none-eabi python3 make